Lynthar/Kalends/README.md

 cargo run
 ```

-That serves `http://127.0.0.1:4180` with data in `./data/`.
-If the repository
+That serves `http://127.0.0.1:4180` with data written to `./data/`.
+If the
-lives on a network share, set `CARGO_TARGET_DIR` to somewhere local first —
+repository lives on a network share, set `CARGO_TARGET_DIR` to somewhere local
-cargo doesn't get along with SMB.
+first — cargo has problems on SMB.

 ## Usage